jwashin/pj_pyramid_appengine/readme.rst

      environment under ./parts/google_appengine .
 Due to python2.7
-     recently being announced for general availability, and the SDK not able to support 2.7 development yet, the sdk is patched by replacing webob 0.9 with webob 1.1.1.
-This is done so that you can develop using pyramid version <=1.2.
+     recently being announced for general availability, and the SDK not able to support 2.7 development yet, the sdk is patched by replacing webob 0.9 with webob 1.1.1, which is the webob provided on the appengine servers.
    - tools such as devappserver, appcfg which are tools distributed with the app engine sdk are put in the buildouts bin directory
+   - pyjamas applications in folders under 'clients' are built and placed in the app's static folder
+   - the 'static' folder is moved to be served statically by the appengine server.

 Managing dependencies for deployment
 ====================================